ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 Configuration
 ===

 Most of the languages supported by OpenTelemetry are automatically instrumented for logging via OTLP by default.
-In the case of Java, for example, the OTel SDK, when in zero-code instrumentation, will automatically attach an OTLP exporter to either [Logback](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/logback/logback-appender-1.0/library) or [Log4j](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/log4j/log4j-appender-2.17/library).
+In the case of Java, for example, the OTel SDK, when in zero-code instrumentation, will automatically attach an OTLP appender to either [Logback](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/logback/logback-appender-1.0/library) or [Log4j](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/log4j/log4j-appender-2.17/library).

+We are using the OTel Operator to automatically instrument our `recorder-java` service.

 Let's have a look at the logs from our `recorder-java` service:

 1. Open the [button label="Elasticsearch"](tab-0) tab
-2. Copy
-    ```kql
-    service.name: "recorder-java"
+2. Execute the following query:
+    ```esql
+    FROM logs-* WHERE service.name == "recorder-java"
     ```
-    into the `Filter your data using KQL syntax` search bar toward the top of the Kibana window
+    into the ES|QL input window toward the top of the Kibana window
-3. Click on the refresh icon at the right of the time picker
-4. Open up the first "trade committed for <customer_id>" log record
+3. Open up the first "trade committed for <customer_id>" log record

-And now let's confirm these logs are coming by way of OTLP directly from service to the Collector, and not via an intermediate log file:
+# OTLP, not log files

+Let's convince ourselves that no logs are being written to disk.

 1. Open the [button label="VS Code"](tab-1) tab
 2. Navigate to `src/recorder-java/src/main/resources/logback.xml`